-As a Case Manager RN you need to know how to:
+As an RN Case Manager you need to know how to:

 We hire people, not resumes.
 But we also expect excellence, which is why we require:

-Minimum of three (3) years of experience as a Registered Nurse in an acute care setting
+Minimum of three (3) years of RN experience

-At least five (5) years of nursing experience
+At least one (1) year of hospital nursing experience

 Your next move.

-Now that you know more about being a Case Manager RN on our team we hope youâ™ll join us.
+Now that you know more about being an RN Case Manager on our team we hope youâ™ll join us.
 At SCL Health youâ™ll reaffirm every day how much you love this work, and why you were called to it in the first place.